Endoscopy is a way of looking inside the body. Endoscopy is often done with a tube put into the body that the doctor can use to look inside.

 There are very few problems that can occur with capsule endoscopy.
 Call your provider right away if, after swallowing the capsule, you:

 If your intestines are blocked or narrow, the capsule can get stuck.
-If this happens, you may need surgery to remove the capsule.
+If this happens, you may need surgery to remove the capsule, although this is rare.

 If you have an MRI or go near a powerful magnetic field (like a ham radio) you could have serious damage to the digestive tract and abdomen.

 Reviewed By: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.